‘Devastating’ if Tories break promise to uprate benefits in line with inflation

 U-turning on a commitment to increase benefits in line with inflation would lead to disabled people “starving and freezing in their own homes”, a charity has warned.

-As the Government looks to cut spending, Treasury minister Chris Philp did not confirm whether benefits will be increased in line with spiralling inflation.
+As the Government looks to cut spending, neither Chancellor Kwasi Kwarteng nor Treasury minister Chris Philp confirmed whether benefits will be increased in line with spiralling inflation.

 In May this year, then-chancellor Rishi Sunak said benefits would be uprated by this September’s Consumer Prices Index (CPI), subject to a review by the Work and Pensions Secretary.